inch307/DX-FL/README.md

-# Federated Learning with Feedback Alignment
+# Data X Lab Federated Learning Framework

-This repository contains the anonymized implementation for the ICCV 2025 submission **"Federated Learning with Feedback Alignment."**

 ## Dependencies
 Ensure you have the necessary dependencies installed before running the experiments: